wpp/ScreenStream/README.md

 If everything worked you should see: <img src="images/2.png">

+NOTE: your ID will differ, that's fine though.

 # Explanation

 The `index.html` file contains a very simple "Share screen" button, an empty `<video>` tag